 90,000 men, mostly deployed around the Gazelle Peninsula, with about

-7500 troops defending the 3900 foot (1200 m) airstrip on Cape
+7500 troops defending the 3900' (1200 m) airstrip on Cape

 Gloucester on the western end of the island.
-The Japanese also
+The Japanese

-established a forward airfield at Gasmata,
+established forward airfields at Gasmata,

 MacArthur